Arithmetic harmonic analysis on character and quiver varieties: Generalities

 where $C_\omega^0=0$ unless $\omega$ is concentrated in some degree $d$; i.e., $\omega=(d,\omega^1)(d,\omega^2)\cdots(d,\omega^r)$, in which case, \beq C_\omega^0 = \frac{\mu(d)} d (-1)^{r-1} \frac{(r-1)!} {\prod_\lambda m_{d,\lambda}(\omega)!}. \eeq

 \begin{remark} The formal power series $\sum_{n\geq 0}a_nT^n$ with $a_n\in \Lambda$ that we will consider in what follows will all have $a_n$ homogeneous of degree $n$.
-Hence we will typically scale the variables of $\Lambda$ by $1/T$ and eliminate $T$ altogether. \end{remark}
+Hence we will typically scale the variables of $\Lambda$ by $1/T$ and eliminate $T$ altogether. \end{remark} \begin{remark} Note also the following useful fact.
+If we write